Here's Why You Shouldn't Play It Too Safe as a Long-Term Investor

 To understand why people like to play it safe when it comes to investing, letās play a simple game.

-In this first scenario, you have two options.
+In this first scenario, you have two options:

-Option A is that you can either walk away with a guaranteed win of $75.
-Option B is that you have a 75% chance of winning $100 and a 25% chance of winning $0.
+- Option B is that you have a 75% chance of winning $150 and a 25% chance of winning $0.

-In other words, you prefer a sure gain of $75 over a potential chance of winning $100, and you also prefer a possible chance of making no losses over a sure loss of $75.
+In other words, you prefer a sure gain of $75 over a potential chance of winning $150.
+From a rational point of view, this seems inconsistent.

 The explanation psychologists give is that we are averse to losses.